Framus Five: History

 Framus Five's debut album, Michal Prokop + Framus Five, released in 1968, was strongly influenced by American blues music.
 In 1970, the band was joined by guitarist Luboš Andršt and drummer Karel Káša Jahn.
 In 1971, they not only released a second album, titled Město ER, but also published an export edition of their debut, under the title Blues in Soul.
 With the advent of Normalization in Czechoslovakia after the 1968 Prague Spring, which effectively banned all English-language songs or names, Město ER was pulled from print, and the band disintegrated the year of its release.
+According to Prokop, the band name was derived from Framus, a popular German guitar brand.

 Prokop subsequently sang in the band Šest strýců as well as with Eva Pilarová, among other projects.
 In 1978, he reformed his old band under the name Framus 5.
-The goup's lineup changed frequently during this time, with the only stable members being Prokop and Trnka.
+The group's lineup changed frequently during this time, with the only stable members being Prokop and Trnka.
 In 1984, violinist Jan Hrubý joined the ensemble, and they collaborated with poet Pavel Šrut and composer Petr Skoumal on their fourth studio album, Kolej Yesterday.

 In 1990, Prokop put Framus 5 on hiatus as he got involved in Czechoslovak politics.
 He renewed the group once more in 2000 as Michal Prokop & Friends, and in 2006, a reformed Framus 5 emerged, with a mix of new and old musicians.